by Kai KjaerHansen | March 23 1992

-My interest in JESUS — i.e. in the name of Jesus — dates back to 1976-78, when I lived in Jerusalem.
+My interest in JESUS — i.e. in the name of Jesus — dates back to 1976-78, when I lived in Jerusalem:

-Which is what I did.
 The result was a doctoral dissertation in Danish entitled Studier i navnet Jesus [Studies in the Name of Jesus] Aarhus 1982.
 Four sections treat of the following themes:

-In this paper I shall begin by sketching the name forms of Jesus of Nazareth which are relevant in an Ivrit-speaking context in Israel today.
+In this article I shall begin by sketching the name forms of Jesus of Nazareth which are relevant in an Ivrit-speaking context in Israel today.
 After that I am going to deal with the question: what was the Hebrew name for Jesus of Nazareth?
 Finally I shall describe the change from Yeshua to Yeshu — and now I have already revealed that in my opinion Jesus of Nazareth was called Yeshua!